 The Bodhisatta was once a dice player.
 One day he learned that one of the men he played with was a cheat, putting one of the dice in his mouth to pretend it was lost so games would have to end at the opportune time for him.
 The next time they played, the Bodhisatta covered his dice in a dried poison.
-As soon as he started to lose, the cheat popped a die in his mouth.
+And as soon as the cheat started to lose, he popped a die in his mouth.
 As the Bodhisatta called him out for his scam and told him about the poison, the cheat grew faint and doubled over in pain.
 The Bodhisatta then gave him a medicine to make him vomit, saving his life, and told him not to cheat again.

 In the Lifetime of the Buddha